NikVetr/text-in-image/README.md

 ## Introduction

 You've seen generative text-to-image models, but why not try something substantially less sophisticated?
 Text-in-Image is an R-based tool designed to automate text-wrapping and optimization from provided text and image input files.
-I wrote it to create posters and other decorative items for friends, like this one from 2023 I'd made as a graduation presented (printed and signed by the lab):
+I wrote it to create posters and other decorative items for friends, like this one from 2023 I'd made for a friend's graduation (printed and signed by the lab):

 ![Generated {Poster}](output/img/graduation_rat.jpg)